STEMRAM/odin-recipes/README.md

-recipe project // for the odin project. polishing html.
+recipe project for the odin project